French-Cat/eKV/README.md

 module contaisn a very simple & wasy way to use eKV without writing code yourself 🤷‍♂️

 I gotchu I'm also lazy

+I said it in the file but I will say it here too.

+"K & V should be explanatory but host should be set to http(s)://ip:1122"